 Learn Swedish with lessons that teach you to speak confidently.
-Start learning Wedish with Rosetta Stone.Try Our Free Demo
+Start learning Wedish with Rosetta Stone.Try our Free Trial

 Swedish (svenska) is a North Germanic language spoken by more than 10 million people in Sweden and Finland, but its influence has grown well beyond the country’s Scandinavian borders.
 Swedish is studied as a second language by over 40,000 language learners around the world.
 The Swedish language is not only the official language of Sweden but is also widely-spoken in Finland where it is also an official language alongside Finnish.

 Linguists say learning the Swedish language can open the door to understanding other Scandinavian languages like Danish and Norwegian.
 Swedish is the most widely-spoken of the Scandinavian languages, and Swedish culture enjoys notoriety around the world from the aesthetically clean designs of IKEA and H&M fashion to music superstars such as ABBA and Roxette.
 Sweden is also an increasingly popular travel destination, especially for people looking to study abroad, and the language is in high demand.
 What’s not to love about a country where free education and healthcare are coupled with high salaries and a public right to outdoor access that opens the door to Sweden’s gorgeous alpine lakes and fairytale forests?